ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 **grid_resolution** (float)

 The resolution of the grid (in meters) used to create the lattice.
 If the grid resolution is too large for the turning radius then the generator will not return a good result.
-This is clearly seen in the 5cm resolution/2m turning radius sample.
 </br>
 </br>

 **stopping_threshold** (float)

-Number of consecutive iterations without a valid trajectory before stopping.
+Number of consecutive iterations without a valid trajectory before stopping the search.
 </br>
 </br>

 **num_of_headings** (float)

 Number of discrete angular headings used.
-Restricted to multiples of 8 greater than or equal to 8.
+Due to the way discretization is done this number should be restricted to multiples of 8.
 Angles are not generated uniformly but instead generated in a way to facilitate straight lines.
 See [angle discretization](#angle-discretization) for more details.
 </br>
 </br>